dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 #### Zero Shot Evaluation
-Since we have at our disposition other country addresses, let's see if our model has really learned a typical address sequence or he has simply learned all the cases (know as memorization).
+Since we have at our disposition other country addresses, let's see if our model has really learned a typical address sequence or if it has simply learned all the cases (know as memorization).

 We will test three different cases